aifrus/nasr_sql_zips/README.md

 - **ATC_SVC**: Services provided by ATC facilities.

 ### Airway (AWY)
-- **AWY_ALT**: Minimum enroute altitudes for airways, including associated navigation points.
+- **AWY_ALT**: Minimum en route altitudes for airways, including associated navigation points.
 - **AWY_BASE**: Basic information about airways, including designation and route string.
 - **AWY_SEG**: Segments of airways, including magnetic courses and distances between points.

 ### ASOS/AWOS (AWOS)
-- (No specific tables provided in the example, but typically contains information about Automated Surface Observing Systems and Automated Weather Observing Systems at airports.)
+- (No specific tables are provided in the example, but typically contain information about Automated Surface Observing Systems and Automated Weather Observing Systems at airports.)

 ### Class Airspace (CLS_ARSP)
 - **CLS_ARSP**: Details about different classes of airspace, including hours of operation and remarks.